damiansawera/damiansawera/README.md

 ## Hello 👋 I'm Damian

-As a QA Engineer, I am proficient in both Selenium and API testing, along with holding an ISTQB certificate.
-Additionally, I have experience in performance testing and set up efficient pipelines.
-With a strong foundation in object-oriented programming and Java, I am skilled in backend testing and development.
-I am actively working towards becoming an **experienced Test Automation Engineer.**
+As a Test Automation Engineer, I am proficient in both E2E and API testing, along with holding an ISTQB certificate.
+I bring comprehensive knowledge of software architecture and hands-on experience in web development.
+My strong foundation in object-oriented programming, technical expertise and effective communication makes me a dynamic asset to any project.

 ### 🛠 &nbsp; Tools that I use: